borisdev/dotfiles/README.md

-# The git bare approach to version control your dot files
+# A git bare approach to version control your dot files

 ## Inspiring references